-Watershed planning: means planning that provides a framework for establishing comprehensive and integrated goals, objectives, and direction for the protection, enhancement, or restoration of water resources, including the quality and quantity of water, within a watershed, consideration of the impacts of a changing climate and severe weather events and for the assessment of cumulative, cross-jurisdictional, and crosswatershed impacts.
+Watershed planning: means planning that provides a framework for establishing comprehensive and integrated goals, objectives, and direction for the protection, enhancement, or restoration of water resources, including the quality and quantity of water, within a watershed and for the assessment of cumulative, cross-jurisdictional, and cross-watershed impacts.
+Watershed planning evaluates and considers the impacts of a changing climate on water resource systems and is undertaken at many scales.
 It may inform the identification of water resource systems.